alexKleider/phInfo/README.md

 ### Server Setup

+There's no reboot after the last command so you should still be logged on; be sure you are still in the ~/phInfo directory.
-Log on again, `cd` into the project directory (`phInfo`) and then have a look through the initial comments in `create-server.sh`.
+Have a look through the initial comments in `create-server.sh`.
 It's unlikely there'll be anything you need to change.

-        cd phInfo
+        cd ~/phInfo
-        # edit create-server.sh
         ./create-server.sh

 Wait for a few minutes for your target machine to reboot and then